humanitiesprogramming/humanitiesprogramming.github.io/exercise-ruby1.md

 # Collections

-Create a collection of these authors and the year they kicked the bucket; print the collection in the following format:
+Create a collection of these authors and the year they kicked the bucket.
+Print the collection in the following format:

 Charles Dickens died in 1870.